thomcorah/FAISSA/README.md

   commentaryClipInstance.start();
 ```

 This all happens after we've determined which clip to play.
-This decision is handed through several methods. _StartCommentary()_ is called by the visitor object or a painting object in order to initiate the audio commentary.
+This decision is handled through several methods. _StartCommentary()_ is called by the visitor object or a painting object in order to initiate the audio commentary.
 This method checks a number of aspects of state in order to select the correct clip to start with.
 This will either be the gallery introduction clip, the general introduction to paintings that includes some instructions on first entering a painting, or a painting-specific introduction to be used when the visitor has already been played the general introduction.

 The _OnCommentaryComplete()_ method is called whenever a clip has finished and used to progress onto the next audio clip if appropriate.
 For example, once the painting specific introduction has finished the commentary goes on to ask if the visitor would like to hear more about the artist.